Frequently Asked Questions about the Early Childhood Center

-Certainly as a lab school we are set apart from other programs.
-Our location on the gorgeous campus of Sarah Lawrence College gives us a wonderful backdrop to explore, and a natural extension to the classrooms.
-The ECC children are welcome visitors to many parts of the campus.
-We have access to the Sports Center, greenhouse, theatre facilities, and science buildings, as well as the sprawling grounds of the College.
+- Our location on the Sarah Lawrence College campus gives us a wonderful backdrop to explore, and a natural extension to the classrooms.
+ECC children and families have access to the Sports Center, greenhouse, theatre facilities, and science buildings, as well as the College’s sprawling grounds.

 Simply put, the Early Childhood Center is a place where children can be children.